FlexOS-org/ThetaIDE/README.md

 # ThetaIDE
-An open-source IDE, written in JavaScript.
+An open-source and fast IDE, written in JavaScript.